arbor-sim/arbor/doc/tutorial/two_cells_gap_junctions.rst

    1. Creating a simulation recipe for two cells.
    2. Placing probes.
    3. Running the simulation and extracting the results.
-   4. Investigating the influence of the cell and gap junction parameters.
+   4. Adding a gap junction connection.

 The full code
 *************